nancyjlau/verifiers/verifiers/envs/experimental/README.md

 ## HarborEnv

 `CliAgentEnv` subclass that loads Harbor-format tasks.
 Harbor is a task format for agent benchmarks with structured task directories containing `task.toml` configuration and `instruction.md` prompts, along with test scripts for computing rewards.

+## RLMEnv

+Environment implementing [Recursive Language Models](https://alexzhang13.github.io/blog/2025/rlm/) (RLMs), an inference strategy where language models can decompose and recursively interact with input context of unbounded length through REPL environments.
+The root model interacts with a Python REPL that stores the context as a variable, and can spawn sub-LLM calls to process chunks of the context recursively.